 , Grace reflected.

 At age 21, Grace enrolled for two years at Sydney Bible Training Institute to prepare herself for ministry.
-Afterwards,she applied to the Ceylon and India General Mission and was accepted.
+Afterwards,she applied and was accepted.
 Although Grace was eager to go, the year was 1943 and the Second World War acted as a barrier to her leaving the country.
 As the book of Proverbs instructs us, we may try to plan the course of our lives but it is the Lord who determines our steps.

 When Grace heard about a shortage of teachers, she successfully applied to the Education Department for a job as a temporary teacher.
 This new job took her to Mulgoa, and then Collarenebri in rural New South Wales to teach Indigenous children.
 In Collarenebri, Grace taught the Indigenous children in the Town Hall who were segregated from their peers.Upon reflection, Grace can see that this job was good experience for what God had in store for her future ministry in South Asia.

-Eventually the Lord did open the door for Grace to leave and on the 1st of November 1946, she sailed for India.
+Eventually the Lord did open the door for Grace to leave and on the 1st of November 1946, she sailed for Asia.
 Grace explained that things were very different in those days – there was no pre-departure orientation and certainly no internet for her to research where she was going.
-When she arrived she was thrown in the deep end, gaining her first experiences of an Indian train ride.

-Two months later, she headed north to the heart of the Himalays for language study.
+Two months later, she headed north for language study.
 Grace’s morning ritual of prayer sustained her throughout her days learning language.
-Grace would reap the benefits of learning Urdu and Hindi later in her decades of ministry, which ranged from acting as a Mission Treasurer to teaching literacy.
-She shared with me one highlight from teaching in Pakistan.
+She shared with me one highlight from teaching in South Asia.

 “This decision proved right when I was diagnosed with bowel cancer and when roughly a year later my father passed away.
-Since I had recovered well from surgery I decided to return to Pakistan.
+Since I had recovered well from surgery I decided to return to South Asia.
 I was praying that the Lord would show me what ministry to do as I was now limited by my health.
-I was delighted when I was offered a position with a Bible Correspondence School in Faisalabad.
-The courses were studied by both Christians and Muslims.
+I was delighted when I was offered a position with a Bible Correspondence School.
+The courses were studied by both Christians and other faith.
 I spent ten years at the school leading up to my retirement in 1985.”

 Grace became a member with SIM in the late stage of her ministry before her retirement.
 Returning home provided some challenges for Grace including where to live since her father had not owned a house.
 God proved himself faithful and a friend invited Grace to share her house.
 Grace admitted to feeling like a “fish out of water”, caught between two worlds after having spent so many years living in Asia.
 Despite this, Grace found that something she could do when she arrived home was devote more time to prayer for world mission and SIM.